vxcall/ZwDetectMemoryRead/README.md

 # ZwDetectMemoryRead

-This is based on this [gist](https://gist.github.com/dkrutsko/d6118638b0ef711b30bfcfe5b083d067). (@dkrutsko)
+This is based on this [gist](https://gist.github.com/dkrutsko/d6118638b0ef711b30bfcfe5b083d067) by [@dkrutsko](https://github.com/dkrutsko).
+Kudos to him.

-While this gist is approaching with [QueryWorkingSetEx](https://learn.microsoft.com/en-us/windows/win32/api/psapi/nf-psapi-queryworkingsetex), this piece of code is using [ZwQueryVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-zwqueryvirtualmemory) which is even lower layer of original one.
+While this gist is approaching with [QueryWorkingSetEx](https://learn.microsoft.com/en-us/windows/win32/api/psapi/nf-psapi-queryworkingsetex), this piece of code is using [ZwQueryVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-zwqueryvirtualmemory) which is even lower layer of his.
-The thing is, official document saids ZwQueryVirtualMemory only support MEMORY_BASIC_INFORMATION, but acrually supports PSAPI_WORKING_SET_EX_INFORMATION under the hood.
-Idk why maybe it's undocumented behavior?
+What got my attention is, official document says ZwQueryVirtualMemory solely support MEMORY_BASIC_INFORMATION, but acrually supports PSAPI_WORKING_SET_EX_INFORMATION under the hood.
+Most likely is an undocumented behavior?

-COOL!
+It must not be something new technique but cool anyways.

 # NullifyZwDetectMemoryRead